ExabeamLabs/new-scale-content-hub/Integrations&LogSources/CyberArk/readme.md

 ## Configuration reference

-All settings are in the `$Config` block.
-Most defaults are fine — here's what everything does:
+All settings are in the `$Config` block near the top of the script:

 | Setting | Default | Description |
 |---|---|---|